openstack-archive/fuel-library/docs/pages/0080-known-issues.rst

 Galera writes its state to file ``grastate.dat`` that resides in the location specified in ``wsrep_data_home_dir variable``, defaulting to "mysql_real_data_home".

-FUEL OpenStack deployment manifests also place this file to the default location, path: ``/var/lib/mysql/grastate.dat``.
+Fuel OpenStack deployment manifests also place this file to the default location, path: ``/var/lib/mysql/grastate.dat``.

 This file is very useful to find out the node with the most recent commit in case of unexpected cluster shutdown.
 Simply compare the "UUID" values of ``grastat.dat`` from every node.